 Open to all students who play brass instruments and are interested in playing in a large brass ensemble.
 Class meetings two hours per week; performances at various campus functions.
+This course counts toward the Modes of Inquiry requirement for Artistic Expression.
 One-half semester hour.
 May be repeated for credit.
-Semester Hours 0.0